The foundations: teaching a trick with rewards

-Teaching a trick works exactly like teaching a "sit", minus the pressure.
-You get the movement (often with a treat that guides it), you mark the precise moment with a "yes!", you pay with your other hand, then you add the word.
-No clicker needed: your voice is enough.
+Teaching a trick works exactly like teaching a sit, minus the pressure: you get the movement, often by guiding with a treat, you mark the exact moment with a bright "yes!", you reward with your other hand, then you add the word.
+No equipment needed, your voice is enough.

 Before you start: what you need